dockur/windows/readme.md

     CPU_CORES: "32"
   ```

-### How do I configure the username and password?
+### How do I configure my username and password?

-  By default, a user called `Docker` is created during the installation, with an empty password.
+  By default, you called `Docker`, created during the installation, with empty password.

-  If you want to use different credentials, you can change them in your compose file:
+  Want to use different credentials?
+Change them in your compose file:

   ```yaml
   environment: